The last Russian Winter Offensive of the war started with the Battle of the Vistula.

-On January 12, 1945 the 1st Byelorussian Front (Marshal Zhukov) and the 1st Ukrainian Front (Marshal Konev) attacked on a wide front line from Warsaw to Jaslo.
-At the same time, north of Warsaw, Rokossowskis 2nd Byelorussian Front attacked with nine armies against the German 2nd Army.
+On January 12, 1945 the 1st Belorussian Front (Marshal Zhukov) and the 1st Ukrainian Front (Marshal Konev) attacked on a wide front line from Warsaw to Jaslo.
+At the same time, north of Warsaw, Rokossowskis 2nd Belorussian Front attacked with nine armies against the German 2nd Army.

 The German troops in a strength of 569,000 men, with 8,230 guns, 700 tanks (most of the German tanks were used in the Battle of the Bulge at this time) and 1,300 aircrafts were standing against 1.5 million Russian soldiers together with 28,000 guns, 3,300 tanks and 10,000 aircrafts.

 For the Red Army this was the last great effort in WW2.
 To increase the fighting morale, millions of leaflets had been distributed, who called the Russian soldier to kill the fascist beast in his cave and rape the Germanic woman.
 The death hour of the German population in the East has beaten.

 Here are the reports of the last fight of the 214th.
 Infantry Division in the Battle of the Vistula: